ManicodeSecurity/Defending-DevOps/008-Istio/README.md

 Automatic injection injects at pod creation time.
 The controller resource is unmodified.
 Sidecars can be updated selectively by manually deleting a pods or systematically with a deployment rolling update.

-The following command will enable automatic injection for the `lab008` namespace:
+The following command will enable automatic injection for the `default` namespace:
 ```
-kubectl label namespace lab008 istio-injection=enabled
+kubectl label namespace default istio-injection=enabled
 ```

 ### Task 4: Launch our API in the Istio Service Mesh
-Since we have automatic injection enabled for the `lab008` namespace, any deployments created in that namespace will now have an extra container aka "sidecar" automatically injected.
+Since we have automatic injection enabled for the `default` namespace, any deployments created in that namespace will now have an extra container aka "sidecar" automatically injected.
 This now places the pod into the Istio service mesh.
 ```
 # In the manifests/api directory
 kubectl create -f .